SoeLwinHtun/SLHPortfolio/README.md

-This portfolio uses the template creted by
+This portfolio uses the template created by

 https://github.com/bl33h